AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

         su - postgres
         ```

     2. When `-bash-4.2$` appears, you are logged on to PostgreSQL.
-Then, enter the following command to go to the interactive terminal of PostgreSQL:
+Then, run the following command to go to the interactive terminal of PostgreSQL:

         ```
         psql
         ```

-    3. When `postgres=#` appears, you are accessing the interactive terminal of PostgreSQL.
-Then, set a password for the `postgres` user to enhance security.
+    3. When `postgres=#` appears, you are accessing the PostgreSQL interactive terminal.
+Then, set a password for the `postgres` account to enhance security.

         ```
         ALTER USER postgres WITH PASSWORD 'YourPassWord';